Traveller (1786 ship)

 Traveller was launched at Hull in 1786.
-She traded between Hull and the Baltic until 1798 or so, when she began maiking annual voyages as a Greenlandman, that is, as a whaler in the northern whale fishery.
+She traded between Hull and the Baltic until 1796 or so, when she began making annual voyages as a Greenlandman, that is, as a whaler in the northern whale fishery.
 She was captured in 1808 during the Gunboat War while trading with the Baltic between annual whaling voyages.

 Career

 Traveller first entered and Lloyd's Register (LR) in 1786.

-From at least 1798 on Traveller engaged in whale hunting in the northern whale fishery.
+From at least 1796 on Traveller engaged in whale hunting in the northern whale fishery.